Grace Lee Boggs: Activism

 She founded Detroit Summer, a multicultural intergenerational youth program, in 1992, and was the recipient of numerous awards.
 Additionally, Boggs' home in Detroit also serves as headquarters for the Boggs Center to Nurture Community Leadership.
 The Boggs Center was founded in the early 1990s by friends of Grace Lee and James Boggs and continues to be a hub for community-based projects, grassroots organizing, and social activism both locally and nationally.

 Death

 Grace Lee Boggs died on October 5, 2015, at 100 years old.
 An obituary in The New York Times reported that Boggs "waged a war of inspiration for civil rights, labor, feminism, the environment and other causes for seven decades with an unflagging faith that revolutionary justice was just around the corner."

-President Barack Obama issued a statement on Bogg's death, praising her work for Detroit and for "her leadership in the civil rights movement, to her ideas that challenged us all to lead meaningful lives."
+President Barack Obama issued a statement on Boggs' death, praising her work for Detroit and for "her leadership in the civil rights movement, to her ideas that challenged us all to lead meaningful lives."
 He added that Boggs "understood the power of community organizing at its core".